 If you have pre-booked a sleep-aboard on your yacht and arrive after office hours our taxi driver will deliver you to your yacht, the lights and yacht systems will be operating and there should be a bag of ice in the freezer.
 We do have a security service in the marina from 6:00pm – 6:00am if you have any questions during the evening, however, he/she cannot assist you with any issues on the yacht itself.
 There are full restroom facilities in the marina and you should utilize these while you are at the dock rather than the heads/showers on your yacht.

-Your charter officially starts at noon; however, we begin briefings up to 4 hours earlier.
+Your charter officially starts at noon, however, we begin briefings as early as 8:00am.
 There is a lot to cover and getting ready to sail off the dock takes longer than you may expect.
-If you are coming from a hotel nearby, then ideally you should be at the base no later than10:00 am to begin the briefing process.
-If you have booked a sleepaboard you may step into the office when you are ready to begin your briefings.
+If you are coming from a nearby hotel we recommend you be at the base no later than 10:00am to begin the briefing process.
+If you have had a sleep-aboard you may step into the office when you are ready to begin your briefings.

 You will provide Skipper and First Mate's passports

 You will provide a credit card for the $1000 Security Deposit

 You will receive the boat manual, cell phone, WIFI unit, and audio cable

 You will meet your boat briefer outside on your yacht.